jfmatav/crm-backend/README.md

 1. Clone the repository
 1. Install dependencies running `bundle install`.
 You might need to install or upgrade the `bundler` gem
 1. Create and seed the DB (`rails db:migrate` and `rails db:seed`).
 This will allow you to set up the server and test the functionalities
-1. The included file called `` is a collection of Postman requests that you can use to verify the functionalities.
+1. The included file called `CRM Backend.postman_collection.json` is a collection of Postman requests that you can use to verify the functionalities.
 Make sure to first use the `login` request and use the obtained JWT token on the Authorization header for all other requests.

 ## Functionalities